-- Place the milk chocolate chips in a heat proof bowl, and set aside.
+- Place 1/2 cup milk chocolate chips in a heatproof bowl, and set aside.

-- Heat heavy cream in a heat proof bowl in the microwave for 45 seconds to 1 minute, until gently bubbling.
+- Heat 1/3 cup of heavy cream in a heatproof bowl in the microwave for 45 seconds to 1 minute, until gently bubbling.

 - If you don’t have a microwave or prefer to use the stove top, you can heat the cream over a medium heat in a pan until it begins to simmer.
 Remove from heat.

 - Gently pour the heavy cream over the chocolate chips, making sure they are covered with cream.
 Allow mixture to sit for 1-2 minutes.

 - Stir slowly until the cream and chocolate are fully combined, and ganache is silky smooth.
 Pour into a plastic squirt bottle to easily add drips to a cake.
 If you don’t have any plastic bottles on hand, you can also use a spoon to drizzle it over cakes.

 - Set aside to cool for about 20 minutes (or place in fridge for about 10 minutes), until the mixture is just slightly warm to the touch.

-- Complete a test drip, to check the consistency of you ganache.
+- Complete a test drip, to check the consistency of your ganache.
 If the test drip seems too thick, try heating up the ganache for 5-10 additional seconds in the microwave.
 If the mixture seems too thin, allow it cool a bit longer, then try another test drip.